js13kGames/flip-flop/README.md

 The LEDs in the chips are based on [CSS LED Lights][leds] by F. Stephen Kirschbaum.
 The buttons are based on [Soft Button][button] by Sara Soueidan.
+The graph paper is a recolor of Lea Verou's [blueprint grid][paper] pattern.

 ## License ##